m10rten/snap-ts/docs/merge.md

-# TryKit: `merge`
+# snap-ts: `merge`

-The `merge` utility in the `trykit` package provides a streamlined way to combine objects or concatenate arrays.
+The `merge` utility in the `snap-ts` package provides a streamlined way to combine objects or concatenate arrays.
 It automatically detects the input type (array or object) and performs the appropriate operation.

 ---